whym/wikihadoop/README.rst

 How to build
 ==============================

 **Note**: If you find it difficult to compile, please the compiled version of WikiHadoop.
 We found that the build procedure described below works for a quite limited versions of Hadoop available ad the `Download page`_.
-See the [#]_ for more details.
+See `comments at the blog post`__ for more details.

 .. _Download page: https://github.com/whym/wikihadoop/downloads
 __ https://www.mappian.com/blog/hadoop/using-hadoop-to-analyze-the-full-wikipedia-dump-files-using-wikihadoop/#comment-43

 1. Download WikiHadoop_ and extract the source tree.